Rekhii/Machine-Learning-Theory/README.md

 ##  Philosophy

-> *"To build intelligence, you must first understand learning."*

 Understanding each algorithm from its mathematical essence cultivates research intuition — the ability to derive, modify, and invent new methods beyond existing literature.